kalnajslab-org/.github/profile/README.md

 ## Teensy Firmware Quickstart

+_We have decided it will be simpler just to use separate Git repository clones for each of the development environments.
+You can use either one._

+1. If using the ArduinoIDE build environment:
     1. Create *Sketchbook/* and *Sketchbook/libraries/* directories.
        (You may already have this as *~/Documents/Arduino/* or some other Sketchbook directory).
     1. Clone the main applications (e.g. *StratoCore_LPC.git*) into *Sketchbook/libraries/*.
-1. Setup the build environment:
     1. For ArduinoIDE:
         1. Clone LASP support libraries (e.g. *StrateolXML.git*) into *Sketchbook/libraries/*.
         1. Unzip ZIP libraries (e.g. *StratoCore_LPC/zips/\*.zip*) into *Sketchbook/libraries/*.